-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 - How to persist authorization credentials inside of Workers KV.

-- How to use Auth0 user info inside of your Workers application.
+- How to use Auth0 user information inside of your Workers application.

 Set up Auth0

-If you don’t already have an Auth0 account, you can sign up for a free account at auth0.com.
+If you do not already have an Auth0 account, sign up for a free account at auth0.com.
 This tutorial supports integration with Auth0’s free tier.

 Configure an Auth0 application